Google NotebookLM

 - Microsoft Copilot in OneNote - Microsoft 365 ecosystem, EU data residency

-- Notion AI - GDPR-compliant, EU hosting options
+- Notion AI - DPA-backed business/enterprise options, with EU hosting on eligible enterprise configurations

 - Obsidian with local AI plugins - Full local control, zero cloud dependency